migtools/mig-operator/docs/usage/MustGather.md

 ### Collected logs and artifacts

-You can examine the data collected by reading the [collection scripts](https://github.com/konveyor/must-gather/tree/master/collection-scripts), or by looking at the generated output from running CAM must-gather.
+You learn more about data that is collected by reading the [collection scripts](https://github.com/konveyor/must-gather/tree/master/collection-scripts), or by looking at the generated output from running CAM must-gather.

+*Data Collection Overview*
+ - Migration CRs
+   - MigPlan
+   - MigCluster
+   - MigMigration
+   - MigStorage
+ - Logs
+   - Pods in `openshift-migration